Rixter21/ofo-redo/audit.md

    - Consistent golden text gradient for headings
    - Uniform animation effects for timeline elements
    - Standardized portfolio item styling and interactions
+   - Enhanced filter buttons with premium styling in EcommerceSolutions.html
    - Cohesive premium user experience throughout the site

 The website now presents a cohesive, professional online presence for OFO Development with consistent navigation, design patterns, and messaging across all pages.
 The minor remaining issues are low priority and can be addressed at a later time without impacting the website's launch readiness.